Red White Black Flag With Yellow Symbol

 Q: What role do flags play in shaping national identity?

 A: Flags play a crucial role in shaping national identity by serving as powerful symbols of unity, pride, and shared values.
-They can evoke strong emotions and foster a sense of belonging among citizens.
+They can evoke strong emotions and build a sense of belonging among citizens.

 Q: How can I learn more about vexillology?